Accessibility Guide

 Dunster no level no no n/a grassed area

-Minehead yes level RADAR yes yes easy access
+Minehead yes level RADAR yes yes easy acces

 Boarding the Train

 It is your responsibility to load your wheelchair or scooter on and off the train and we ask you or your travelling companion to ensure that the scooter is folded ready for boarding prior to the train's arrival.
-If you wish help, please do not hesitate to ask.
+If you require help, please do not hesitate to ask.
+We do ask all electric scooters and wheelchairs speed are turned to a minimum to prevent accidents whilst boarding.

 If your scooter or wheelchair is oversize, we have a small number of (ordinary, standard size) wheelchairs available for loan at Bishops Lydeard, Watchet and Minehead for your use whilst you are on the railway.